agardnerIT/site/_posts/2020/2020-11-01-one-more-javascript.md

 ## Step 3: The Hack

-Imaging you're running in production quite happily, everything is fine, payments are being taken successfully and securely and everything is right with the world.
+Imagine it's some time later and you are running in production quite happily, everything is fine, payments are being taken successfully and securely and everything is right with the world.

 However, unknown to you, the CDN or website hosting that third party JavaScript code has just been compromised.
 A bad actor has gained access to their servers and has modified the Javascript code.